Key Takeaways

 - Plan- and drug-specific

-The four types of Medicare work in different ways to provide services and care.
+The parts of Medicare work in different ways to provide services and care.
 Knowing the differences between Original Medicare and Medicare Advantage can give you the tools you need to make the right choice.
-The same is true of knowing about Medigap and Prescription Drug Plan (Part D).
-Here’s a rundown of the four types of Medicare:
+The same is true of knowing about Medigap and Part D prescription drug plans.
+Here’s a rundown:

 Original Medicare (Part A and Part B)

-Original Medicare is partially provided by the federal government and is made up of Part A and Part B.
+Original Medicare is a federal insurance program made up of Part A and Part B.

 Medicare Advantage (Part C)